AdobeDocs/journey-optimizer.en/help/using/content-management/content-experiment.md

     Switching on the toggle bar will automatically take 10% of your population, you can adjust this percentage if needed.

+    >[!IMPORTANT]
+    >
+    >When a holdout group is used in an action for content experimentation, the holdout assignment only applies to that specific action.
+After the action is completed, profiles in the holdout group will continue down the journey path and can receive messages from other actions.
+Therefore, ensure that any subsequent messages do not rely on the receipt of a message by a profile that might be in a holdout group.
+If they do, you may need to remove the holdout assignment.

     ![](assets/content_experiment_12.png)

 1. You can then choose to allocate a precise percentage to each **[!UICONTROL Treatment]** or simply switch on the **[!UICONTROL Distribute evenly]** toggle bar.